icon

 4. Finishing Up the Process

-When you have both sides of the blade sharpened, you can either take some sharpening or honing steel and hone it or use a very high grit whetstone and repeat the process so it’s nice and smooth and to make sure you haven’t forgotten a spot.
-After the honing process is complete, go ahead and rinse the knife well to get rid of dust and grit, then wipe it with a clean dry towel.
-Once you get to this point, the knife is ready to be used again!
+Once you’ve sharpened both sides of the blade, you have two options to finish it.
+You can use a honing steel or a very high grit whetstone to smooth the edge and check for any missed spots.
+After the honing process is complete, go ahead and rinse the knife well to get rid of dust and grit, then wipe it with a clean, dry towel.
+Once you reach this point, the knife is ready to be used again.

 Person slicing salmon with Japanese knife

-Sharpening Japanese knives is not difficult, but it does take practice and it is essential to getting the most out of your knives.
-Without a sharp kitchen knife, the cooking process is a lot more challenging and likely won’t produce the results you were hoping for, which means no one will enjoy the meal as much in the end.
-For both professional chefs and DIY enthusiasts who love being in the kitchen, learning how to sharpen any type of Japanese cooking knife is imperative if you want results you’ll love.
+Without a sharp kitchen knife, the cooking process is a lot more challenging and likely won’t produce the results you were hoping for.
+This means that no one will enjoy the meal as much in the end.
+Learning how to sharpen any type of Japanese cooking knife is imperative for professional chefs and DIY enthusiasts who love being in the kitchen.

 Also in Blog